 All courses are available through an online delivery mode.

-CSTD, Canada's leading association of workplace learning professionals, sets the standards for training and development in Canada.
-CSTD recognizes that Seneca's Adult Education/Staff Training Program addresses the competency categories for the training and development industry outlined in CSTD's Training Competency Architecture (TCA).
-Students enrolled in this program are eligible for student membership with CSTD, and graduates are given a credit of one year towards the work experience requirement of the Certified Training and Development Professional (CTDP) designation.
-Please visit the CSTD website for more details.
+The Institute for Performance and Learning, Canada's leading association of workplace learning professionals, sets the standards for learning and development in Canada.
+The Institute recognizes that Seneca's Adult Education/Staff Training Program addresses the competency categories for the training and development industry outlined in the Institute's Competencies for Training and Development Professionals (Competencies).
+Students enrolled in this program are eligible for student membership with the Institute for Performance and Learning, and graduates are given a credit of one year towards the work experience requriement of the Certified Training and Development Professional (CTDP) designation.
+Please visit the Institute's website for more details.

 Note: Due to the popularity and increased enrolment in online courses, as of Sept 2013 the entire certificate will only be available online.